97varun/csa/README.md

 ## Data
 - [Chat data from May 1 to May 15 2021](/data/chat_data.json), was downloaded in json fromat from the CryptoComOfficial telegram channel.
 ### Structure ([csa_structure.py](/src/csa_structure.py))
-- Messages had a text field that was a string when the message was simple.
+- Messages had a text field which was a string when the message was simple.
-- When the message had other elements, like links or styling, it was a list of dictionaries/strings having a text and type fields.
+- When the message had other elements, like links or styling, it was a list of dictionaries/strings having text and type fields.
-- The nesting was removed by taking the text fields from each of the dictionaries and stitching them together.
+- The nesting was removed by stitching together text fields from each of the dictionaries.

 Messages statistics